The saying, “Some like it hot, some like it cold” certainly applies to runners’ opinions about the best temperature for running.

 For example, when the temperature is 88° F (31° C) and there is 40% humidity, it will feel like 88° F.

-When the humidity is 40% or less, it has little effect on the heat index or how hot it actually feels running in the heat.
+When the humidity is 40% or less, it has little effect on the heat index or how hot it actually feels running in the hot weather.

-However, once the humidity is above 40%, there’s an exponential impact on the heat index.
+However, once the humidity is above 40%, the heat index has an exponential impact.

-This mathematical relationship makes it difficult to calculate the heat index by hand, but there are plenty of online calculators such as the one here.
+This mathematical relationship makes calculating the heat index by hand difficult, but there are plenty of online calculators, such as the one here.

-The results suggested that of the four environmental factors considered, air temperature had the most significant effect on running performance and dropout rates.
+The results suggested that air temperature had the most significant effect on running performance and dropout rates of the four environmental factors considered.

 Air temperature was correlated with running for both genders and all performance levels, while humidity affected faster women and men of all levels.

-The more the air temperature increased above the “optimal running temperature,” the slower the running speeds and the higher the withdrawal rates became.
+The more the air temperature increased above the “optimal running temperature,” the slower the running speeds and the higher the withdrawal rates.

 These optimal running temperatures are likely colder than many runners would anticipate, ranging between 3.8°C and 9.9°C (38.9°F and 49.8°F), depending on the performance level.

-Interestingly, these two extremes were seen between the men and women elite runners, with male elites running fastest in the coldest end of this “ideal running temperature” range (3.8°C or 38.9°F), while the elite women runners were at the other extreme, 9.9°C or 49.8°F.
+Interestingly, these two extremes were seen between the men’s and women’s elite runners, with male elites running fastest at the coldest end of this “ideal running temperature” range (3.8°C or 38.9°F), while the elite women runners were at the other extreme, 9.9°C or 49.8°F.

 The optimal temperature for running for average runners fell in the middle.

-The best temperature for running—which was the temperature where runners ran the fastest—for each performance level were as follows:
+The best temperature for running—which was the temperature where runners ran the fastest—for each performance level was as follows:

 Performance Level | Ideal Running Temperature for Men (°F) | Ideal Running Temperature for Men (°C) | Ideal Running Temperature for Women (°F) | Ideal Running Temperature for Women (°C) |